scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

-PyAudioProcessing aims to provide an end-to-end processing solution for converting between audio file formats, visualizing time and frequency domain representations, cleaning with silence and low-activity segments removal from audio, building features from raw audio samples, and training a machine learning model that can then be used to classify unseen raw audio samples.
+PyAudioProcessing aims to provide an end-to-end processing solution for converting between audio file formats, visualizing time and frequency domain representations, cleaning with silence and low-activity segments removal from audio, building features from raw audio samples, and training a machine learning model that can then be used to classify unseen raw audio samples (e.g., into categories such a music, speech, etc.).
-This library allows the user to extract features such as Mel Frequency Cepstral Coefficients (MFCC) :cite:`6921394`, Gammatone Frequency Cepstral Coefficients (GFCC) :cite:`inbook`, spectral features, chroma features and other beat based and cepstrum based features from audio to use with one’s own classification backend or popular scikit-learn classifiers that have been built into pyAudioProcessing.
+This library allows the user to extract features such as Mel Frequency Cepstral Coefficients (MFCC) :cite:`6921394`, Gammatone Frequency Cepstral Coefficients (GFCC) :cite:`inbook`, spectral features, chroma features and other beat-based and cepstrum based features from audio to use with one’s own classification backend or scikit-learn classifiers that have been built into pyAudioProcessing.
 The classifier implementation examples that are a part of this software aim to give the users a sample solution to audio classification problems and help build the foundation to tackle new and unseen problems.